MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/data-entities/Azure-data-lake-Change-feeds.md

 You can simplify the orchestration pipeline by consuming change feeds.

-### Use time stamps in Tables folder if your data marts only need to be updated daily/intra-day
+### Use Tables folder if your data marts only need to be updated daily/intra-day

-While change feeds are a powerful feature, constructing and maintaining a near real-time data mart refresh process is complex.
-While modern ETL tools such as Azure Data Factory simplify the process of building and maintaining them, you may still need to invest in building and running your pipeline.
+While change feeds are a powerful feature, constructing and maintaining a near real-time data pipeline is complex.
+While modern data transformation tools as well as ready-made templates simplify the process of building and maintaining them, you may still need to invest in building and running your pipeline.

 If your users expect to see data marts updated daily or several times a day, triggering a full refresh may be an economical alternative.
 This may be the case especially if the volume of data is low or moderate.

-### Using change feeds to perform table-level consistency checks

-You can use the change feeds folder and the change fields in respective tables folders to perform consistency checks.
-These consistency checks will enable you

 ### Change feeds to audit/verify master data updates